Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/composite-entities.md

 In this query, the Virtual Assistant needs to process information such as: travel date, departure city, arrival city, flight class and seat preference, in order to respond to this enquiry.

 Each of these multiple values or details come from different independent entities.
 Composite Entities enable you to combine these independent entities or sub-entities.
+The sub-entities are identified based on the type of input given by the user.
+(For example, there can be a composite entity that has two sub-entities *phoneNumber* and *emailAddress*.
+When the user provides the input, the NLP engine understands the input and map it to the right sub-entity.)

 ## How it Works?